confluentinc/ksql/docs/installation/server-config/index.rst

 listeners
 ^^^^^^^^^

 Set the port for the KSQL Server to listen on.
 This defaults to http://localhost:8088.
-To listen for requests from all servers on port 80, updated it accordingly in your ``ksql-server.properties`` file.
+To listen for on port 80, update it accordingly in your ``ksql-server.properties`` file.

 .. code:: bash